 The Berlin Pass includes all of the popular Melin Entertainment sites in the City, Berlin Dungeons, Sealife and Madam Tussauds are popular with teenage visitors to Berlin.
 You can add a public transportation ticket to your pass for a few extra euros.
 Just remember though you can always swap this rough Berlin itinerary around to suit whatever you would like to do, the weather or your energy levels!

 The Pass comes in durations 1,2 and 3 days.
 We were lucky enough to be given a 3-day pass for our family to try out while we were visiting Berlin.
 There is no shortage of great attractions in Berlin as a family could easily spend weeks exploring and thousands of dollars on entries.

-Our itinerary is only indicative on what we wanted to do and the number of hours we wanted to spend exploring.
-If you’re motivated and prepared to start early and finish late, the sky’s the limit to what you can see and do with the time you have.
+Our Berlin itinerary is only indicative of what we wanted to do and the number of hours we wanted to spend exploring.
+If you’re motivated and prepared to start early and finish late, the sky’s the limit to what you can see and do with the time you have in Berlin.

 We started out at Alexanderplatz at 10.30 am where we picked Berlin Welcome Card at Big Little City Berlin.
 You can purchase the Berlin Pass at hundreds of places, including most hotels but we recommend getting your passes online prior to arriving

 Big Little City Berlin

 The whole family really loved this attraction, it is basically Berlin scaled down as it tells the history of the City through sometimes interactive models.
 It shows Berlin from the 18th century through to present time.
 There is a special section dedicated to WW2 and what it was like to live in East Germany under the Stasi.

-You see the Berlin Wall coming down, New Year’s Eve at the Brandenburg Gate and the history of Christmas markets in the City and this is a great attraction for the whole family.
+You see the Berlin Wall coming down, New Year’s Eve at the Brandenburg Gate and the history of Christmas markets in the City and this is a great attraction for the whole family in Berlin.
 Recommended time spent 30-60 minutes.

-Best of all, it is free with the Berlin Pass.
+Best of all, it is free with the Berlin Pass for families.

-We hopped on the tram and headed 5 stops to Brandenburg Tor for our next attraction.
+We hopped on the tram and headed 5 stops to Brandenburg Tor for our next attraction in Berlin.

 Madame Tussaud’s Berlin